themattwilliams/website/blog/mcp.md

 ## Final thoughts

-MCP is an ambitious attempt to rethink how AI agents interact with the world — and that’s worth exploring.
+MCP is an ambitious attempt to rethink how AI agents interact with the world, and that’s worth exploring.

-But right now, it’s better viewed as an **experimental playground** than a production-ready protocol.

-We encourage developers to test, share feedback, and improve the ecosystem — but go in with eyes open.
+We encourage developers to test, share feedback, and improve the ecosystem - and to go in with eyes open.

 ---